 As for these three tables themselves: the first such table is, simply, one showing the number of U.S. Senators and Representatives (as elected a concept I will further explain shortly) from each of the four great SECTIONS into which the United States of America has traditionally been divided- NORTHEAST, MIDWEST, SOUTH and WEST (an alphabetical listing of the States included in each such SECTION- the included States indicated by each State's two-letter Postal Code- is to be found directly above this Table I); the second- Table II- is the same data, only broken down by 'Regions' within each such SECTION (each of which consists of two such 'Region's) and an alphabetical listing of the States- in the form of their respective Postal Codes- included in each such Region appears above this table as well ; and the third- Table III- is a supplementary breakdown of the same data by sub-Regions into which at least two of the aforementioned Regions can be further divided (for reasons discussed, again, in the verbiage beneath these tables).

-One final note regarding the concept of "as elected" herein (which precisely determines just which of the two Major Parties- or, for that matter, neither- is said to have had one of its own so "elected" to a particular seat in each house of Congress, the aggregate of same- as applied to each SECTION, Region or subRegion- producing the very numbers which is the data to be found in each of these tables): the most recent Election (whether a Special Election to fill a vacancy or the most recent General Election) determines the Party having so elected one of its own to a particular United States Senate seat-- however, please note that any and all Appointments by a Governor of a State (where permitted) to fill a vacancy in the U.S. Senate do not affect the data found within the following tables (only an Election of a U.S. Senator by at-large Popular Vote throughout the State is applied herein); meanwhile, as for the U.S. House of Representatives, only the most recent Federal General Election for the entire House (thus, as of this typing [in early 2014], the Congressional Elections of 2012) can be applied to the data within these tables (any and all Special Elections to fill vacancies in the U.S. House since the 2012 Federal Elections are, therefore, ignored, as it seems most fair to only look at Election Results from when all Americans, and at about the same time, were choosing the entirety of the lower house of Congress).
-Thus, except for inclusing of results of two Special Elections to fill vacancies in the United States Senate in 2013, the most recent elections reflected in the data below are those of 2012 (and, in the case of most seats in the Senate [1/3 of which is chosen for full 6-year terms every two years], elections before even that!)
+One final note regarding the concept of "as elected" herein (which precisely determines just which of the two Major Parties- or, for that matter, neither- is said to have had one of its own so "elected" to a particular seat in each house of Congress, the aggregate of same- as applied to each SECTION, Region or subRegion- producing the very numbers which is the data to be found in each of these tables): the most recent Election (whether a Special Election to fill a vacancy or the most recent General Election) determines the Party having so elected one of its own to a particular United States Senate seat-- however, please note that any and all Appointments by a Governor of a State (where permitted) to fill a vacancy in the U.S. Senate do not affect the data found within the following tables (only an Election of a U.S. Senator by at-large Popular Vote throughout the State is applied herein); meanwhile, as for the U.S. House of Representatives, only the most recent Federal General Election for the entire House (thus, as of this typing [in early 2015], the Congressional Elections of 2014) can be applied to the data within these tables (any and all Special Elections to fill vacancies in the U.S. House since the 2014 Federal Elections are, therefore, ignored, as it seems most fair to only look at Election Results from when all Americans, and at about the same time, were choosing the entirety of the lower house of Congress).
+Therefore, the most recent elections reflected in the data below are those of 2014 (and, in the case of most seats in the Senate [1/3 of which is chosen for full 6-year terms every two years], elections before even that!)

 As for the issue of Party itself, the Party (or lack thereof) seen as having won any given seat in either house of Congress (subject to the definition of "as elected" already explained above) is that appearing on the General Election ballot as that of the winning candidate for that seat: thus, to take one rather recent example (one which directly impacts upon the data found in the tables below), when U.S. Senator from Alaska Lisa Murkowski- while serving in her first full 6-year term in the Senate, to which she had been elected as a Republican in 2004- sought re-election to that body, as a Republican, through seeking her Party's nomination to a second full term in the Primary Election in her State come 2010, she was defeated for re-nomination by that Party; however, she subsequently ran for re-election in the 2010 General Election as an Independent write-in candidate and, in so doing, ended up defeating both the nominee of her own Republican Party and the nominee of the Democratic Party for her Senate seat, thereby winning a second term in the Senate.
 For purposes of the tables below, therefore, Lisa Murkowski is considered to have been re-elected as an Independent (and not as a Republican)- despite her having subsequently joined the Republicans in the Senate, for purposes of Party organization within that body, upon her having been sworn in for her second 6-year term come January 2011: for, in truth, she was- back in November 2010- an Independent "as elected" (after all, the Republican candidate for the United States Senate on the 2010 General Election ballot in Alaska had actually failed to win that Senate seat)!